-Replace that grimy old fixture, with a sparkling contemporary mixer tap like the Purity.
+Replace that grimy old fixture, with a sparkling contemporary mixer tap like the Derwent

 Damp or mildew can be really off-putting and will hint at underlying issues with ventilation.
 Make sure you deal with this immediately.

-Regrouting your tiles is actually pretty simple to do and there are plenty of how-to videos on YouTube which will help get you started.
+Regrouting or cleaning your tiles is actually pretty simple to do and there are plenty of how-to videos on our YouTube channel which will help get you started.
 You can also find plenty of tile accessories at VictoriaPlum.com.

 You can remove damp from walls by using a stiff brush and a mix of bleach & water (1 part bleach to 3 parts water).
 Once removed repainting is recommended with a specific anti-damp paint.
 If you have damp in the first place, there could be an issue with ventilation.
 A new extractor fan will help address the problem.

 Step 4—Bigger jobs

 If your bathroom really has seen better days and needs a new everything, why not invest in a new suite?
 A quality toilet and basin suite can be purchased for little more than £100.

 The difference a brand new set of ceramics can make shouldn't be underestimated.
 Even a sparkling new bath can be yours for around £100.
 So you really don't have to splash out, to make a massive impact.